nawal-r2002/Treatment_Systems_ML_Models/README.md

 To-Do:
 [X] - Complete the Data Cleaning Process by removing irrelevant columns from the dataset [X] - Add Data to Set Up Model for Training
-[] - Complete the Pre-Processing Step for Training Model [] - Complete the Regression Model
+[X] - Complete the Pre-Processing Step for Training Model [X] - Complete the Regression Model
-[] - Add Model Visuals and Complete Data Analysis
+[X] - Add Model Visuals and Complete Data Analysis